News Sites: Readers need to "buy back" their own data at an exorbitant price?!

 Personalized advertisement necessary for survival?
 Media outlets are financed by advertisements, subscriptions, subsidies or donations.
 Online, too, a large part of advertising is not personalized, just like with ads in print media, radio or television.
 While media companies make good money with directly booked and mostly non-personalized advertising, the "leftover space" on websites is sold off to Ad-Tech companies for a few cents.
 Valuable user data is then sent to these competitors, which thereby take the lion’s share for themselves.

 Profit and data remain with Google & Co.
 According to a U.S study, media outlets only get about 4% of the additional revenue from passing on data.
 In the Netherlands, public broadcasters make more money online with non-personalized advertising than by passing on data to tracking companies.

-Alan Dahi, data protection lawyer at noyb.eu: "Many media companies have become slaves to large corporations.
-They sell off their readers' data and trust for a few cents.
-The big profits go to the tech giants in the Ad-Tech industry - just like the data."
+Alan Dahi, data protection lawyer at noyb.eu: "So many media companies have become beholden to the whims and standards of the ad-tech industry.
+They sell their readers' data and trust for a few cents.
+The big profits go to the ad-tech industry - just like the data."